uriweb/uri-autoupdater/README.md

 Automatic WordPress updates for all URI plugins and themes that support it.

+> ⚠︎ Note: Never fully implemented and functionallity was rendered obsolete on November 30, 2022 as the URI web infrastruture now runs on a composer stack.

 ## Installation instructions

 Download ParseDown and add Parsedown.php to this plugin.